-Abdominal Cerclage Procedure in Buffalo, NY
+Abdominal Cerclage Procedure in Wayne, NJ

 Problems during pregnancy are not uncommon, which is why Dr. Ghomi offers several treatments and procedures to help make this process a bit easier for our patients.
 One such procedure is a laparoscopic abdominal cerclage, which is used in cases of cervical insufficiency.

 If you’re experiencing symptoms of cervical insufficiency, contact Dr. Ali Ghomi today to schedule an appointment in Wayne, NJ.
 Give our office a call at (716) 862-1965 or request an appointment through our secure online form.

 A woman’s cervix is located at the base of the uterus, and is the connecting structure between the uterus and vagina.
 Normally, the cervix will change during pregnancy and childbirth to soften and widen so that the baby is able to pass through the birth canal when born.

 Cervical insufficiency is a malfunction of the cervix that causes dilation to occur much earlier in the pregnancy than it should.
 Also known as an incompetent cervix, this condition can often result in premature birth or miscarriage.
 Cervical insufficiency does not usually cause any symptoms like pain or contractions, making it difficult for women to seek proper care until the cervix is fully dilated.

 Many women with cervical insufficiency will need to be monitored more closely throughout their pregnancy.
 This can include more frequent appointments with Dr. Ghomi, during which diagnostic testing is often performed to determine the health of the fetus and whether the mother is showing any distressing signs or symptoms.